ananace/fog-hyperv/README.md

 #=>   ...
 ```

+## Troubleshooting

+If you're getting `WinRM::AuthorizationErrors` from the negotiate transport
+even when using a valid user, make sure that the WinRM service is configured
+for Negotiate auth.

+If you're using a local (non-domain) user, you may also need to set the DWORD
+registry value `LocalAccountTokenFilterPolicy` at `HKLM\software\Microsoft\Windows\CurrentVersion\Policies\system`
+to `1`.

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bundle exec irb` for an interactive prompt that will allow you to experiment.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/ananace/fog-hyperv.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ananace/fog-hyperv